2004- anthony + Jes Brinch

 Time to Change.
 New paintings by Jes Brinch.

-The exhibition in the project room features a series of new paintings by Danish artist Jes Brinch, who is currently living and working in Hanoi, Vietnam.
+The exhibition in the Project Room presented a series of new paintings by Danish artist Jes Brinch, who at the time was living and working in Hanoi, Vietnam.

-Jes Brinch's paintings take an existential starting point, questioning the life values we often take for granted.
-The theme is "time for change," focusing on the relationship between men and women.
-These are works with a feminist and humorous tone that, in addition to prompting reflection on gender relations, convey some of the artist's experiences in Vietnam.
+Jes Brinch’s paintings took an existential point of departure, questioning values in life that are often taken for granted.
+The theme, Time to Change, focused on relationships between men and women.
+The works combined a feminist and humorous tone and, in addition to encouraging reflection on gender relations, conveyed elements of the artist’s personal experiences in Vietnam.

 William Anthony